opendatacube/datacube-core/docs/source/installation/extending-odc.rst

 The memory index driver may be useful:

-1. for ODC use cases where there is no need for the index to be re-used beyond the current session;
+1. for ODC use cases where there is no need for the index to be reused beyond the current session;
 2. for testing scenarios where no index persistence is required; or
 3. as an example/template for developing other index drivers.